SemihMT/P4Engine/README.md

 # P4Engine

 Welcome to the **P4Engine** repository!
-This project comprises two main components: a robust game engine (P4Engine) written in modern C++ and a faithful recreation of the classic Bubble Bobble game.
+This project comprises two main components: a game engine (P4Engine) written in modern C++ and a recreation of the classic Bubble Bobble game.
 The engine provides a foundation upon which developers can build their own game systems, leveraging a variety of features and adhering to modern C++ core guidelines.

+Disclaimer: This project was created using the [Minigin Template](https://github.com/avadae/minigin) for the course Programming 4 at Digital Arts & Entertainment.

 ## Table of Contents